coletl/congappor/README.md

 > In the early rounds, it is easy for the more populous states to push to the front of the line for seconds and thirds;
 > in the later rounds, they have trouble squeezing through the narrowing entry, and the less populous states can slip in ahead.

 This small package is meant to assist in calculating the apportionment of seats given states' population values.
+To install it:

+    # install.packages("devtools")
+    devtools::install_github("coletl/congappor")